vvanpo/etiketfs/README.md

   precomputed (provided the entire filesystem contents are run through during initialization), but otherwise would be practically unusable for queries that need to read from every file.

+* Optional properties as extensions.
+For example, the text format group could present a "language" property that attempts to return the best-matched language for the text content, perhaps by hitting the Google Translate API for language detection (or the API could be configurable).